leeblackwell/gmail-empty-folder/README.md

 To run directly, execute:

 ```
-gmail-cleanup.php USER PASS {FOLDER}
+gmail-cleanup.php --user=USER --pass=PASS --folder=FOLDER
 ```

 Where:
 1. USER is your google login; eg `somebody@gmail.com`
 1. PASS is the application password you created in the previous step; eg `fgdu65rkjhgjhfd53`
 1. FOLDER is optional.
 If not specified, we'll attempt to empty the trash.
-If specified, we'll empty that folder instead. eg `@FilteredNoiseThatIstWanted`
+If specified, we'll empty that folder instead. eg `@FilteredNoiseThatIsntWanted`

 Output will look something like this:
 ```